Search this website

 The Challenge

 DRI production is set to grow from 8% to 24% pf iron production by 2050 (the MRIWA green steel report 2023).
 To make this production economic higher grade iron ores will be required.
-An increasing proportion of mined iron ore in Western Australia will not be of suitable grade for DRI
+An increasing proportion of mined iron ore in Western Australia will not be of suitable grade for DRI.

-The project will do so by first building techno-economic and environmental models of individual process steps in conventional as well as decarbonized iron and steel making scenarios.
-The modelling will allow different steps of the process to occur in different countries, including with Australian exports of intermediate products such as 30, 50 or 70% metallised DRI.
-Emissions from different process steps will be determined in an LCA analysis.
-Transport costs and capacity constraints are included in a highly granular network representation.
-These components will be combined in an optimization model that attempts to find cost-optimal solutions for different levels of decarbonization of Chinese steel demand.
+The project delivered techno-economic and environmental models of individual process steps in conventional as well as decarbonized iron and steel making scenarios.
+The modelling allowed different steps of the process to occur in different countries, including with Australian exports of intermediate products such as 30, 50 or 70% metallised DRI.

-Proposed Benefits to WA
+Benefits to WA

 Financial Assistance DOI